Filing US Taxes Abroad in 2023

 The IRS defines a qualifying dependent as a child who, in 2022, is under the age of 13, a spouse who cannot take care of themselves, or another dependent or person who cannot care for themselves and lives with you for more than six months out of the year.

 How Much Can You Exclude Using the FEIE?

 American expats and others with foreign income can use the Foreign Earned Income Exclusion to exclude foreign earnings up to $112,000 when filing US taxes abroad for 2022.

 Before using the FEIE, US Citizens abroad may want to consider whether the Foreign Tax Credit is a better choice.
 Both are good ways to reduce your US tax burden.
 However, one may be better than the other, depending on your exact circumstances.
 MyExpatTaxes specializes in topical tax problems for Americans outside the United States.
 We are also the only expat tax software available that optimizes your return automatically and applies for the best expat tax benefit.

 Had a new addition to the family this year?
-Get your new child a social security number ASAP to claim the third stimulus payment and the Additional Child Tax Credit on your 2021 tax return!
+Get your new child a social security number ASAP to claim the Additional Child Tax Credit on your 2022 tax return!